 Remember that the most important thing is to always monitor the results of our tests to measure the impact they have and make sure that there are no negative effects.

-There are different ways to analyze this data and apply adjustments at different levels to achieve the desired objectives manually.
-So in another post we will talk about Manual bids and we'll detail how we do it in Digital Menta .
+There are different ways to analyse this data and apply adjustments at different levels to achieve the desired objectives manually.
+So in another post we are going to talk about Manual bids and we’ll detail how we do it in Digital Menta.
 Stay tuned!

 Send this to a friend